luslab/oz-bulk-rnaseq/G. Read Quantification.md

 QoRTs package is composed of 2 parts: java jar-file (for data processing) & R package (for generating tables, figures, plots)

 Decoder file:
+• unique.ID: A unique identifier for the row.
+THIS IS THE ONLY MANDATORY FIELD.
+• lane.ID: The ID of the lane or batch.
+By default this will be set to ”UNKNOWN”.
+• group.ID: The ID of the ”group”.
+For example: ”Case” or ”Control”.
+By default this will be set to ”UNKNOWN”.
+• sample.ID: The ID of the biological sample from which the data originated.
+Each sample can have multiple rows, representing technical replicates (in which the same sample is sequenced on multiple lanes or runs).
+By default QoRTs will assume that every row comes from a separate sample, and will thus set the sample.ID to equal the unique.ID.
+• qc.data.dir : The directory in which the java utility is to save all the QC data.
+If this column does not exist, by default it will be set to the unique.ID.
+• input.read.pair.count: The number of reads in the original fastq file, prior to alignment.
+• multi.mapped.read.pair.count: The number of reads that were multi-mapped by the aligner.

 ```bash
 #set QoRTS QC input